 Back on land, we start making our way downtown towards Kurakabe square!

-If you’re feeling peckish, pop into this picturesque soba/udon joint (pictured above) just across from the station.
+If you’re feeling peckish, pop into this picturesque soba/udon joint, pictured above.
+It's just across from the station.

 Nagahama’s Kurakabe Square, which was built in the Meiji period, is a quiet paradise for window shoppers.
-Take a gander at the gobs of local artisan shops, including loads of glass and ceramic joints, visit a museum or two, and have a sample or four at one of the many souvenir shops filled with local snacks, teas, and sake.
+Take a gander at the gobs of local artisan shops, including loads of glass and ceramic joints.
+Visit a museum or two, and have a sample or three at one of the many souvenir shops filled with local snacks, teas, and rice wine.

 Another thing Nagahama is renowned for is its Hikiyama Matsuri, held in mid-April.
-Hikiyama is the word for the enormous and elaborate floats pulled during many of Japan’s festivals, but what makes Nagahama’s Hikiyama Festival unique is its Kodomo Kibuki performances.
+Hikiyama is the word for the enormous and elaborate floats pulled during many of Japan’s festivals.
+What makes Nagahama’s Hikiyama Festival unique is its Kodomo Kibuki performances.
 Nagahama’s festival is one of the last remaining festivals where one can watch children perform traditional Kibuki theater!
 There are also a number of fascinating ceremonies leading up to and surrounding the festival.
-Check out this video for a glimpse of the magic and stop by the Hikiyama Festival Museum to see the ornate floats up close, stand on a Kibuki stage, and try your luck at shooting a bow and arrow in the children’s section.
+Stop by the Hikiyama Festival Museum to see the ornate floats up close, stand on a Kibuki stage and try your luck at shooting a bow and arrow.

 What better way to end a wonderful day of wandering than by returning to Ho Park for a relaxing dip at Houkousou Hotel ‘s famous Nagahama Taiko hot springs, open to hotel guests as well as the general public.

-Carry that hot bath buzz, and maybe a Nagahama Ale or two, down to the lake to watch the sunset on your practically perfect Nagahama day.
+Carry that hot bath buzz, and maybe a Nagahama Ale or two, down to the lake to watch the sunset on your perfect day in Nagahama.